Sections 90Q and 90S of the Constitution Act, 1867: Section 90Q (Fundamental Characteristics of Quebec)

 The location of Quebec in Canada.

 Background

-Quebec nationalism been a movement and a central issue in Quebec politics since the beginning of the 19th century, including the existence of Quebec as a nation, it’s future in Canada, and the status of the French language in the province and the country.
+Quebec nationalism been a movement and a central issue in Quebec politics since the beginning of the 19th century, including the existence of Quebec as a nation, its future in Canada, and the status of the French language in the province and the country.
 In 1974, the Quebec Legislature passed the Official Language Act, making French the sole official language of Quebec and the primary language of services, commercial signing, labour relations and business, education, and legislation and justice.
 In 1977, this Official Language Act was superseded by the Charter of the French Language, which expanded and entrenched French within Quebec.
 After two failed referendums on sovereignty in 1980 and 1995, Quebec has remained in Canada.
 On November 27, 2006, the House of Commons of Canada passed a motion recognizing that the "Québécois form a nation within a united Canada".